-Two illustrated books became important for my artistic development early on.
-The one, a simple photo album of my family, showing myself as a child, aroused my interest in investigating how that every day stories vividly illustrated by the photographs turned into a founding tale of the family that served as a guideline for the next generation.
+Two completely different illustrated books became important for my artistic development early on.
+The one, a simple photo album of my family, showing myself as a child, made me look into how those illustrated stories turned into a founding tale and guideline for our family.
 As a student of painting I was as a young, single mother in a similar situation as my own mother 20 years ago.
-The photographs chosen for the albums primarily showed joyous or sublime moments of life and consistently eliminated grief and pain.
-I couldn’t help struggling with a collision of remembering between the subjective, ephemeral fragments of my own memories of (painful) moments, which I relived raising my own daughter and the official happy family testimonies that imposed themselves over my fleeting memories and subliminally idealized the history of our family.
+The photographs in the albums primarily showed joyous or sublime moments of life and eliminated grief and pain.
+I struggled with the gap between my ephemeral fragments of memories of painful moments, which I relived with my own daughter and the official happy family testimonies that took over my fleeting memories and set the rules for an ideal family life.

 The other was a 1936 textbook of war surgery intended to prepare the aspiring Aryan physician for the emergency care of German soldiers on the battlefield.
-The discrepancy between its scientifically precise graphic illustrations of the wounds presented and the reality of a human body that wounded like that, turns into a bloody mass is radical.
+The discrepancy between its scientifically precise graphic illustrations of the wounds presented and the reality of a human body that, wounded like this, turns into a bloody mass, is radical.
 Pain, fear and death that accompany these grotesque wounds are hidden, cannot and shall not be shown.
 This Hereafter of a physical reality reminded me of the images of the saints' legends in the churches of my Bavarian homeland.
 In these pictures too, the torture and suffering of the saints are shown as vividly as drastically.
-However, the saints endure the torments depicted in detail, with a strangely expressionless face, as if they were already in the otherworldly kingdom of spiritual consecration, untouched by physical torment or our body-based reality.
+However, the saints endure the torments depicted in detail, with a strangely expressionless face, as if they were already in an idealistic realm of spiritual life, untouched by their physical being.